Becoming a Plant: Resurrection Project / Kathy High

 18 September – 06 December 2015

-After purchasing a plot at a green burial site, Kathy High has designed a garden that will be planted above her body.
-Her body will literally become these plants’ bodies and become a plant.
+After purchasing a plot at a green burial site, Kathy High has designed a garden that was planted above her body.
+Her body became these plants’ bodies and became a plant.

-The plants are chosen based on their common names – and the poetry (or irony) of those names.
-These plants will make up her ‘headstone’ and grave marker – a plant poem representing different aspects of her life – from the coy to the innocent, the intuitive to the jaded.
-She will continue to include other indigenous plants to flesh out other aspects of her personality, researching the plants’ various properties.
+The plants were chosen based on their common names – and the poetry (or irony) of those names.
+These plants made up her ‘headstone’ and grave marker – a plant poem representing different aspects of her life – from the coy to the innocent, the intuitive to the jaded.
+She continued to include other indigenous plants to flesh out other aspects of her personality, researching the plants’ various properties.

-To date, she has been experimenting with plantings to test this garden, which is what we see in her photographs.
-To promote growth and honor the dead with burial, she has placed animal carcasses that her cats have hunted under the flora.
+High experimented with plantings to test this garden, which is what we see in her photographs.
+To promote growth and honor the dead with burial, she placed animal carcasses that her cats have hunted under the flora.
 This is death, and decomposition at work: organisms devouring each other in a constant process of symbiosis – things eating things, exchanging, becoming.

-This is a process of naturally buried human bodies becoming a plant – with no regrets.
+This was a process of naturally buried human bodies becoming a plant – with no regrets.